Gideon van Meijeren: COVID-19 pandemic

-Anti-democratic statements
+Anti-government statements

 While a House member, he told in an interview that he did not consider the Netherlands to be a democracy anymore, arguing that decisions are made in back rooms and that they cannot be changed by the parliament.
 Van Meijeren also criticized the mainstream media in the Netherlands.
 In October 2022, he made a video in which he approached a Hart van Nederland journalist to hold her accountable for a mistake and compared her to a sewer rat.
 The action was widely condemned by other politicians including Prime Minister Mark Rutte, who called it a "new low point", as well as by the Dutch Association of Journalists.
 Van Meijeren and his party have often expressed their belief – labeled by media as a conspiracy theory – that the government is working with the World Economic Forum (WEF), a non-governmental organization, to subjugate the population.

 His comments during an interview with website Compleetdenkers in November again sparked criticism, including from the prime minister.
 Van Meijeren voiced his opinion that freedoms were being curtailed by the Dutch government and said that regimes exhibiting tyrannical behavior had been overthrown by the people before.
 He hoped that a revolution – during which people would march to the parliament building – would be peaceful but said this had often not been the case.
 His comments drew comparisons to the January 6 United States Capitol attack, which had occurred two years earlier.
 The Public Prosecution Service announced in September 2023 that it would prosecute Van Meijeren for incitement, focusing on his comments on Compleetdenkers as well as a speech at a July 2022 farmers' protest in Tuil.
 In the latter, he had told that "it is permissible to violently resist the government if it were to expropriate farmers".
 Van Meijeren stated that his prosecution appeared politically motivated.
 He was sentenced to 200 hours of community service by a court in The Hague in June 2024.

 NRC wrote that Van Meijeren had become "one of the best-known FVD members due to his fierce statements."
-The article also noted that he often appears at anti-government demonstrations as well was in videos of the party.
+The article also noted that he often appears at anti-government demonstrations as well as in videos of the party.